 - The workflow references ArcGIS Help documentation (http://esriurl.com/FrameSchema) to provide further details that may be necessary.

-- If you have scanned film but without the results of AT software, refer to the FrameCameraDetailedWorkflow.
+- If you have scanned film but without the results of AT software, refer to the FrameCameraBestPractices.
 With ArcGIS Pro 2.1, some values may have to be estimated, and the positional accuracy may not be optimum.
-ArcGIS Pro 2.2 will support fiducial measurement.
+ArcGIS Pro 2.2 (and later versions) support fiducial measurement.

 - If your imagery was captured using a drone, you will need to use photogrammetric software to generate the camera model and orientation data.